commonsguy/cwac-anddown/README.markdown

 ------------
 Option #1: Clone the repository and add it as an Android library project to your application.
 You will also need to install the NDK and run `ndk-build` from the project root directory, in order to build the `.so` file.
-A future version of this project will (hopefully) have better packaging &mdash;
-in the interim, your patience is appreciated.

 Option #2: UnZIP the ZIP file found in the Downloads area of this site into the `libs/` directory of your project.
 This only works for ARM targets, and